Trending News

 This is where watching a film with subtitles really comes into its own.
 The viewer can hear the language they’re learning while being provided with an instant, written translation.
 All while watching something that also qualifies as a leisure activity.

 The sheer scale at which new films are produced is also a major advantage when it comes to language learning.
 Those who love film have a steady stream of exciting ways in which to learn.
-The UK film industry, for example, spent £651 million on film and high-end television production during the first quarter of 2020, with shooting starting on 29 films over that three-month period.
+The UK film industry, for example, spent £6.8 billion on film and high-end television production in 2025, with feature film spend hitting a record £2.8 billion.
 That translates to plenty of upcoming choices for those using the movies as a tool for language learning.

 Subtitles versus dubbing – why do different countries use different forms of translation?